 Leipziger Allerlei is a German Vegetable recipe that makes a delicious side dish.
 This German recipe is an original recipe from the German city Leipzig that you will love.

 Leipziger Allerlei contains of fresh peas, carrots, asparagus, mushrooms or morels.
 You also can add green beans, cauliflower, or kohlrabi.
 The classic recipe adds additionally river shrimps and shrimp butter.
 But it is not necessary at all to add crabs and crab butter which is hard to get in the USA.
+The original recipe comes with different veggies and a sauce that contains crawdads or crayfish, craw-butter and little bread dumplings.
+It should be served with fresh ingredients from mid may to end of June.
+And it is being said that it used to be a dish fro the poor (Arme-Leute-Essen).

 1 small cauliflower